 Tarkuni Exclusive Use Homestead

-Tarkuni also comes complete with a private vehicle, dedicated guide, and tracker.
+Tarkuni also comes complete with a private vehicle, a dedicated guide, and a tracker.
 This, therefore, makes it wonderful for smaller groups.
 From multi-generational families to close friends of up to 10 guests.

 Loapi Camp

 Loapi Camp is the new kid on the block.
-It is inspired by a new mood of unfiltered adventure.
+A new mood of unfiltered adventure.
 It evokes the carefree, nomadic spirit of camping.
 A return to a true wilderness experience that is both private and exclusive.
 Located in a beautiful and secluded valley, Loapi invites deep engagement with the southern Kalahari.
 In all its unfettered, changeable beauty.

-In Setswana, the name, Loapi, means ‘the space below the clouds’.
-This is aptly reflected in the camp’s environmentally sensitive, modular design suspended between earth and sky.
-There are 4 x one-bedroom homes spanning over 300 square meters (about 3200 square feet).
-There are also 2 x two-bedroom homes, spanning over 400 square meters (about 4600 square feet).
-All the elements of a safari camp have been incorporated into each home.
+In Setswana, the name Loapi means ‘the space below the clouds’.
+This is aptly reflected in the camp’s environmentally sensitive, modular design.
+Suspended between earth and sky.
+There are 4 x one bedroom homes spanning over 300 square meters (about 3200 square feet).
+There are also 2 x two bedroom homes, spanning over 400 square meters (about 4600 square feet).
+Each home has all the elements of a safari camp.
 With indoor and outdoor spaces conducive to communal dining and relaxation.

-Loapi Camp features numerous sustainable design solutions, from energy-saving air-conditioning and solar-powered pool pumps.
+Loapi Camp features numerous sustainable design solutions, from energy-saving air con, and solar pool pumps.
 To generous, shade-creating overhangs.
-Insulated walls, double roofs, and cross-ventilation naturally help temperature regulation.
+Insulated walls, double roofs, and cross ventilation naturally help temperature regulation.

 To encourage responsible water consumption, Loapi Camp has: